mp-czhang/mp-czhang.github.io/_clinical/clinical-MRLC.md

 collection: clinical
 ---

 The commissioning of Elekta Unity takes place in the new Morris cancer center at the end of 2024.
 I will be the leading resident and closely work with the leading physicist.
 The machine has been delivered and installed.
-The initial survey is scheduled Sep 16, 2024.
-Stay tuned!
+I joined the initial survey on Sep 17, 2024.